SteeBono/airplayreceiver/README.md

 I also wanted to point out that the code could be written better, but I had written it just for fun.
 When I have a little more time, I'll fix it.

+## Wiki

+Here you will find an [Article](https://github.com/SteeBono/airplayreceiver/wiki) where I explain how the whole AirPlay 2 protocol works.

 ## Disclamier

 All the resources in this repository are written using only opensource projects.
 The code and related resources are meant for educational purposes only.
 I do not take any responsibility for the use that will be made of it.